goodevilgenius/pile/_posts/2016-7-7-George_Takei_Reacts_to_Gay_Sulu_News.md

 type: link

 ---
-> Unfortunately, it’s a twisting of
+> Unfortunately, it's a twisting of
-Gene’s creation, to which he put in so much thought.
-I think it’s really unfortunate.
+Gene's creation, to which he put in so much thought.
+I think it's really unfortunate.

 So, you're telling me that the new *Star Trek* isn't completely true